aotarola/otarola.me/content/churrascas.md

 ## Final step: Bake them!

-This part heavily depends on what you have available, the bread that I showed [above][what-is-a-churrasca?] was made using an electric grill, but to get the best results you should use a charcoal grill.
+This part heavily depends on what you have available, the bread that I showed at the beginning of the page was made using an electric grill, but to get the best results you should use a charcoal grill.
 But if you don't have any, the oven works too!.

 If using an Oven put the temperature at 210°C for about 16-18 mins, be sure to watch the bread in the oven after 16mins has passed, you're looking for a golden color and a mushy look.